wende60/gallery/README.md

 all templates, modules, scripts and css-files for gallery http://www.schwarz-weiss.net/ by Joachim Wendenburg, Munich, Germany based on CMS Redaxo, http://www.redaxo.org/

 **This repository does nor work out of the box.
 It is thought to give you some inspiration.
-If you want touse it you have to do some configurations!**
+If you want to use it you have to do some manual configurations!**

 * install redaxo 5x
 * install the markitup plugin